TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 echo "source(\"script.R\"); runit(\"$1\")" | R --vanilla
 ```

-<a name="groupsparse"/>TMB Users</a>
+**<a name="groupsparse"/>TMB Users</a>**
-: Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the TMB github repository.
+Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the TMB github repository.

 <a name="admbfoundation"/>
 ADMB Foundation Meeting